w3tecch/aurelia-typescript-boilerplate/README.md

 );
 ```

-### Class transfomer (model handling)
+### Class transformer (model handling)
 We have included the [class transformer](https://github.com/typestack/class-transformer) which helps creating models (`src/app/models/*`).
 This transformation can be done
 in both direction (rest to model, model to rest).

 ### Dialog service
-There is a custom dialog implementation for simpler useage of elements in dialogs.
+There is a custom dialog implementation for simpler usage of elements in dialogs.

 The Service is named `generic-dialog.service.ts` and an example can be found in `welcome.vm.ts`.